Skip to main content

 • Information is blue

-These are the colors used for UI elements such as buttons, badges and labels have their colors set to conform with WCAG 2.1 Level AA guidelines for text at font-size 16px, using the Adobe Color accessible color generator.
+These are the colors used for UI elements such as buttons, badges and labels have their colors set to conform with WCAG 2.1 Level AA guidelines for text at 17pt and below, using the Adobe Color accessible color generator.
 The required color contrast ratio is 4.5:1 or better.

 success